HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 ## Pipelining and Parallelism

 Because map applies the same function to each row, it is a [delightfully parallelizable](https://en.wikipedia.org/wiki/Embarrassingly_parallel) operation.
-In this section, we discuss how to parallelize maps and how to pipeline a chain of parrallel maps.
+In this section, we discuss how to parallelize maps and how to pipeline a chain of parallel maps.

 ```{danger} WIP
 Pipelining is currently an experimental feature.
 It will be implemented using [Ray](https://docs.ray.io/en/latest/data/pipelining-compute.html).